tpsin/process/fork.md

 #### Solution 2

 fork() may also fail returning -1, so you might probably state that there are 'no more' than 24 processes, not 'exactly' 24.

+#### Solution 3

+Process ID 1 is usually the init process primarily responsible for starting and shutting down the system.
+The init (short for initialization) is a daemon process that is the ancestor of all other processes.
+What's happening is that the parent is terminating before the child runs.
+This leaves the child as an orphan and it gets adopted by the root process with PID of 1.
+If you put a delay you will see the result you expect.